Operational Maturity Connecticut

 So the metric chosen is generally directly related to the plan of the business.
 When we look for OML metrics for a customer we are looking at what they are doing today, what the best in the industry are doing and where they stand in comparison.
 We want to look even further than what the best are doing today to look at where they are aiming and set that level as the goal and then develop a metric around that.

 It’s common to see five different levels of OML with the company placed at a particular point in the range.
-So in our new customer call example, one company might have someone casually pick up the phone, act annoyed, and transfer the call to someone else without so much as an introduction for you.
+So in our new customer call example, one company might have someone casually pick up the phone, act annoyed, and transfer the call to someone else without so much as a concern about who is calling.
 Another company has a well-prepared and rehearsed person pick up the phone, collect and record the critical data, answer the questions, follow up with the prospect and to close the sale.
 In addition, this company has added the new customer’s critical data into its knowledge base and targeted its next marketing push with this additional information.

 Which one you are probably depends on which process we talk about.
 If we took a look at a range of OML metrics then we would get a reasonable sense of where your company is generally and what should be improved.